 Erin is a Seattle native who began her ballet training with Ms. Irene Larsson – formerly a dancer with New York City Ballet.
 Erin danced in many summer programs including Joffrey School of Ballet in New York City.
 She danced for one year with Redwood Concert Ballet in Eureka, California.
 Her teaching career began with Kay Englert at Washington Contemporary Ballet, where she served for fifteen years as ballet mistress, instructor and choreographer.
 Erin also taught ballet at Ballet Arts of Olympia with Suzie Ferko.
 Erin has been an instructor and choreographer at Studio West since the Studio’s inception.
 She is married, has one son, three daughters, and one adorable grandson.

 Elizabeth Piper began her training at age 9 at Ballet Arts Olympia under the direction of Suzanne Ferko.
 It was there that she met Stephanie Wood-Ennett, who remained her instructor for many years.
 At age 15, Elizabeth began training on scholarship at The School of Oregon Ballet Theatre with school director, Damara Bennett, and company director, Christopher Stowell.
 During her years of training, Elizabeth attended summer programs with Pacific Northwest Ballet, Boston Ballet, Oregon Ballet Theatre and The Royal Winnipeg Ballet.
 Elizabeth joined City Ballet of San Diego in 2009 and danced with them for four years.
 During her dance education and career she was honored to dance in such distinguished works as Balanchine’s Serenade, The Nutcracker, Valse Fantaisie and Donizetti.
 She also performed in ballets such as Romeo and Juliet, Giselle, Carmen, Swan Lake, Firebird, Paquita and Lew Christensen’s Il Distratto.
-Elizabeth is currently attending Saint Martin’s University on scholarship as a junior in their biology program, and hopes to begin a doctoral program for Physical Therapy in the fall of 2017.
-A full time staff member since 2014, Elizabeth values Studio West’s goals and environment and is dedicated to the success and triumph of all students.
+Elizabeth Graduated from Saint Martin’s University Summa Cum Laude in May of 2017 with a B.S. in biology.
+She worked at ATI Physical Therapy as a Rehab Technician and has been accepted into the University of Washington, University of Puget Sound and University of New England for Doctorate programs in Physical Therapy.
+She will be attending UPS in the Fall of 2018.
+A full-time staff member since 2014, Elizabeth values Studio West’s goals and environment and is dedicated to the success of all students.
+She enjoys sharing her skills gained as a professional dancer with our students and is excited to bring her skills as a Physical Therapist to SWDA.

 Jerrilynn “Jeri” Globe first started her dance training at age 11 in ballet, lyrical, jazz, tap, musical theatre and tumbling.
 One year later, at the age of 12, she started competing and attending classes and conventions around the country where she received multiple awards for solos, duets, trios and corps work.
 At age 13, Jeri began assisting in dance classes for children ages three through 16.
 After assisting for three years she started teaching her own classes as well as choreographing for competitions and dancing full-time.
 To her amazement, her students, with the supplement of her training and choreography, received multiple awards and achievements.
 From this point on, Jeri decided that teaching was her calling and dove in head-first.
 At age 19 she was asked to be assistant director of her studio and went on to take over the business and make it her own, later adding a retail store – Dance Fashions Unlimited.
 She wore multiple hats; managing the business, making costumes, teaching and choreographing.
 Her business rose in success.
 In an effort to slow down, Jeri decided to sell her studio and focus on dance instruction.
 Since 2010, her experience, values, and enthusiasm for dance have contributed to Studio West’s vision – we are pleased to have Jeri as an instructor and office staff member.